dfelinto/blender-manual/manual/modeling/modifiers/nodes/attribute/attribute_vector_math.rst

    Standard geometry input.

 A, B, C
    The inputs to the math operations.
-Depending on the operation, one, two, or all three of the inputs will be used.
+Depending on the operation one, two, or all three of the inputs will be used.
 The attribute types are all vectors of three values, except for the *Scale* operation, where the second input uses a float type.

 Result
    The name of the attribute where the computed result it stored.